-This home buyer snapshot will help real estate and mortgage marketers pick the right mailing lists for their properties and utilize the right photos, offer and verbiage for each particular segment.
+As we move into 2019, this home buyer snapshot from 2018 will help real estate and mortgage marketers pick the right mailing lists for their properties and utilize the right photos, offer and verbiage for each particular segment.

 - Millennials are the largest share of home buyers at 36 percent.
 Sixty-five percent of these buyers were also first-time home buyers.